angrest/pocketBME280/README.md

 **Important:**
 - The sensor will actually need a few moments before `isMeasuring()` returns `true`.
 In the above example, the meassage is printed once on an Arduino Pro Mini.
 On other boards your mileage may vary.
-- If you call the `get*()`-functions before the measurement is finished, the sensor will return the data from the last previously finished measurement.
+- If you call the `get*()`-functions before the measurement is finished, the sensor (and the thus the `get*()`-functions) will return the data from the last previously finished measurement.
 This may or may not be important, depending on the time between subsequent measurements.
 - `get*()` will return the same value until the next time `startMeasurement()` is called (and the measurement is finished!).